yyscolin/demo_django_hotel/readme.md

 what a typical hotel website will look like.

 ## Setup
-1. Clone the repo `git clone https://github.com/yyscolin/demo_django_hotel.git`
+- Clone the repo `git clone https://github.com/yyscolin/demo_django_hotel.git`
+- Copy project/settings.template.py to project/settings.py
+- Fill in the required information in the settings file
+    - Ensure that the database user has full privileges
-2. Create an empty database
+- Create an empty database
+- Create table structures with `py manage.py migrate`
-3. Dump data into the database (Choose correct dump file in "database" folder)
+- Dump data from database.sql into the database
-4. Create a database user with SELECT, INSERT privileges
+- Create a database user with SELECT, INSERT privileges
-5. Copy project/settings.template.py to project/settings.py
-6. Fill in the required information in the settings file
+- Update the database user in project/settings.py to the newly created user

 ### Required Linux packages
 python3-django python-django-common postgresql postgresql-contrib libpq-dev python-dev default-libmysqlclient-dev